Everything About Wood Floor Wax Removers and Stripping

 What type of Wax Should You Use?

-Not all floor wax is alike.
+Not all hardwood floor wax is alike.
 Do your research and read the label.
-The wax must be suitable for a wood FLOOR, not just wood.
+The wax must be suitable for a hardwood FLOOR, not just wood.

 Also, don’t use “No-Buff” wax.
 It’s slightly stickier than the other waxes and collects dust and dirt faster.